Isogeny classes of non-simple abelian surfaces over finite fields: Introduction

 A second way of doing this is to interpret isogeny classes in terms of orbital integrals.
 For example, in \cite{AC02}, Achter and Cunningham proved an explicit formula for the size of the isogeny class of a Hilbert-Blumenthal abelian variety over a finite field.
 They express the size of the isogeny class as a product of local orbital integrals on $GL(2)$ and then evaluate all the relevant orbital integrals.
 See also \cite{AW14} where Achter and Williams proved that for a particular class of simple, ordinary abelian surfaces over $\F_{q}$ given by a $q$-weil polynomial $f$, the number of principally polarized abelian surfaces over $\F_{q}$ with Weil polynomial $f$ could be calculated by an infinite product of local factors which can be calculated by method of orbital integrals.

 Throughout this article, let $(A, \lambda_{A})$ be a principally polarized non-simple abelian surface defined over $\F_{q}$, with the polarization given by $\lambda_{A}$.
 Moreover, assume that $A$ has the form $A=E \times E_{ss}$, where $E$ is an ordinary elliptic curve and $E_{ss}$ is a supersingular elliptic curve.
 The endomorphism algebra $\End^{\circ}(A)$ is non-commutative, and there is no canonical lifting of $A$.
 Therefore, we cannot interpret the question as estimating the size of class groups by using the classification of abelian varieties over finite fields.
-Instead, we measure the size of the isogeny class of $A$ defined over $\F_{q}$ and describe how this cardinality is affected by the base change to finite extensions of $\mathbb{F}_{q}$ by using group-theoretical methods.
+Instead, we present a proof of the lower bound of the isogeny class of $A$ defined over $\F_{q}$ and describe how this cardinality is affected by the base change to finite extensions of $\mathbb{F}_{q}$ by using group-theoretical methods.
+As pointed out by the referee, there is another way to prove the fact, especially to approach the case when $n$ is odd and for the upper bound, using a different perspective based on the work of Frey and Kani \cite{FK91} and Achter and Howe \cite{AH17}.
+See Section 3.4.2 and Appendix A for details about this method.

-Before introducing the main theorem, we introduce some notations.
+Before introducing the main theorem, we introduce some notation.
 Let $I(q^{n},A)$ be the set of principally polarized abelian varieties defined over $\mathbb{F}_{q^{n}}$ that are isogenous to $A$ over $\overline{\mathbb{F}}_{q}$.
 Let $N(q^{n},A)$ denote the cardinality of $I(q^{n},A)$.
 By interpreting the question as a classification of finite subgroup schemes, we obtain a lower bound on the number of principally polarized abelian varieties over $\mathbb{F}_{q^{n}}$ that is isogenous to $A$ over $\overline{\mathbb{F}}_{q}$.
 Our main result is the following.